-Figure 9 shows the single-PE transit time spread for pulses produced in the 8" chamber, fitted using the template-fit method.
-The RMS of the distribution is 58 psec and the sigma of the fitted Gaussian distribution is 50 psec.
-Numerical integration of the TTS finds that 68% of the events fall within \pm 47 psec.
+Fig. 9 shows the single-PE transit time spread for pulses produced in the 8 in. chamber, fitted using the template-fit method.
+The RMS of the distribution is 58 ps and the sigma of the fitted Gaussian distribution is 50 ps.
+Numerical integration of the TTS finds that 68% of the events fall within \pm 47 ps.
 These observed resolutions are robust, over the choice of algorithm and over the location of the laser beam on the surface of the detector.
-Figure 9 also shows the transit-time spread reconstructed using the template method, compared with reconstructions using the Gaussian fit and the constant-fraction algorithm.
-The derived TTS is consistent to within 10 psec, regardless of which of these methods was used.